lilian-pouliquen/install-fedora/README.md

 install-fedora/
 |
 +-- files/                   => Files used throughout the post installation process
-|    +-- confs/              => Confs used throughout the post installation process
-|    +-- images/             => Images used throughout the post installation process
-|    +-- scripts/            => Scripts used throughout the post installation process
 |
 +-- .gitignore               => Files ignored from Git +-- fedora.dist.cfg          => Fedora workstation kickstart